JohnStranahan/Java-Algorithm-Implementations/README.md

 <b>FindArrayDuplicates.java</b> - Finding a duplicate in an array in the O(n^2) time and O(n) time.

+<b>IterativeBinomial.java</b> - A function that takes two parameters n and k and returns the value of Binomial Coefficient C(n, k).

 <b>IterativePascalsTriangle.java</b> - Tool to compute value for Pascal's triangle.
 Pascal's Triangle is an arithmetic list of number imagined by Blaise Pascal where each item is either 1 or the sum of the two elements above it.

 <b> Linked List Cycle Detection</b> - Custom Linked List Class to Check if the Linked List is Cyclic or Acyclic.
 Node and Driver supplied.